hybridgroup/cylon-i2c/README.md

 This module provides drivers for i2c devices (https://en.wikipedia.org/wiki/I%C2%B2C).
 You would not normally use this module directly, instead it is used by Cylon.js adaptors that have i2c support.

-NOTE: This LCD driver only supports PCF8574 based displays at the moment, we are working on adding support for other LCDs.

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)

 Want to use the Go programming language to power your robots?
 Check out our sister project Gobot (http://gobot.io).